tadashi-aikawa/gowl/README.md

 gowl
 ====

-Go tools for GitHub and Bitbucket.
+An interactive git tool that works with GitHub and Bitbucket Server.

 Support for both Windows and Linux.